Singapore Income Tax Calculator (YA2026)

 What is the Singapore Income Tax Calculator?

 The Singapore Income Tax Calculator computes your personal income tax for YA2026 using the IRAS progressive tax brackets.
-It factors in tax reliefs, the $80,000 personal relief cap, and the 60% tax rebate (capped at $200) to show your exact tax payable.
+It factors in tax reliefs and the $80,000 personal relief cap.
+Note: no personal income tax rebate was announced for YA2026 (the 60% rebate applied only to YA2024–YA2025).

 infoIncome after CPF deductions and tax reliefs (YA2026)